Frequently Asked Questions About Galvanized Rebar

 What is best – galvanizing before or after fabrication?

-For example, if a sizeable reinforcing cage for a column, beam, foundation or a precast panel can be fabricated then galvanized, the coating will completely cover the bends, cuts and welds with no need for local repairs.
+For example, if a sizeable reinforcing cage for a column, beam, foundation or a precast panel can be fabricated from black steel and then galvanized, the coating will completely cover the bends, cuts and welds with no need for local repairs.
 In this case black steel tie wires can be safely used as will also be coated during the galvanizing process.
 The same principles apply to pre-fabricated stirrups and ties which are also regularly galvanized.

 In what type of applications is galvanized reinforced concrete typically used?